 - 1. Power off the Dream Player. - 2.
-Remove the mirco SD Card. - 3.
+Remove the micro SD Card. - 3.
 Load the Card into your computer. - 4.
-Copy the PDI File onto the card. - 5.
+Copy the PDI File onto the card.
+(Ensure there is only one .PDI file on the card.) - 5.
 Insert the card back into its position on the Dream Player. - 6. (important) Hold down the onboard button while reapplying power. - 7.
 Reapply power to the Dream Player. - 8.
-The two LED's will flash four times to indicate the unit is in update mode. - 9.
+The SD Card Status and Playback Indicator LED's will flash four times to indicate the unit is in update mode. - 9.
 You may stop holding down the button at this point. - 10.
-The Red LED will rapidly strobe while the update is taking place. - 11.
+The Red LED will rapidly strobe while the update is taking place.
+Next the Yellow LED will flash while the firmware is verified. - 11.
 Generally the update takes only a few seconds and upon completion of the update the LED will stop flashing, and you are ready to go.

 Note: Remember to hold down the button when reapplying power to the unit.

 Otherwise the Dream Player will not look for the Firmware.